nslavov/scp/mass-spec/nPOP.md

   2. nPOP uses only mass-spec compatible chemicals and volumes below 20 nl
      - This results in very low contamination background
   3. nPOP layout of droplets is computationally programmable and thus very flexible
-     - Thus nPOP can used for all multiplexed or label free workflow without specialized consumables
+     - Thus nPOP can be used for all multiplexed or label-free workflows without specialized consumables
   4. nPOP uses accessible consumables and small amounts of labels
-     - This keeps cost to down to about 10-20 cents / single cell.
+     - This keeps costs down to about 10-20 cents / single cell.

 A disadvantage of nPOP is that it uses an instrument, CellenONE, that while commercially available is not widely accessible.